open-traffic-generator/otg-examples/README.md

 ## Overview

-[OTG examples](https://github.com/open-traffic-generator/otg-examples) repository is a great way to get started.
+[OTG examples](https://github.com/open-traffic-generator/otg-examples) repository is a great way to get started with [Open Traffic Generator API](https://otg.dev).
 It features a collection of software-only network labs ranging from very simple to more complex.
 To setup network labs in software we use containerized or virtualized NOS images.

 ## OTG Tools